 Why we should save?

 First of all, it is important to know the reasons for and benefits of saving.
-Saving for the future provides protection against uncertainty, maintenance of the standard of living and reduces the risk of running out of money due to high old-age medical expenses and provides many other benefits.
+Saving for the future provides protection against uncertainty, maintenance of the standard of living and reduces the risk of running out of money due to high old-age medical expenses, and provides many other benefits.
 Many financial asset classes are available to save and invest.
-Understanding of the investment alternatives is a must to identify
+Understanding the investment alternatives is a must to identify

 appropriate assets suited to an individual investment needs.
 As life insurance penetration in India is one of the lowest around the world at around 3.5%, it seems many people are not educated about insurance.
 Thus, it becomes important to first understand the definition of insurance.

 In simple language, insurance is a product offered by an insurance company (shortly called the insurer) in exchange for a premium to indemnify the other contracting party in case of a loss.
 A guaranteed savings insurance product provides financial protection by offering insurance coverage both in case of death and survival of the life insured.
 Why one must buy Term Insurance?

 Many investment options are available in the market to meet the savings need such as equity, bank deposits, bonds, property and gold.
 Return is an important measure in evaluating the choice of investment.
 Expected return on secure investments vary from 6% – 9% and on risky investments range from 9% – 15%.
 On the other hand, return on most of the savings insurance products ranges from 4% –